-That summer, Nora and I made it to our provincial park campsite to pitch out tent on a small gravel lot conveniently, but not conveniently, located near the bustling bathrooms.
-With our camping neighbours just a few feet away in their campsite plot, we kept our voices down, including our laughter.
+That summer, Nora and I made it to our provincial park campsite to pitch our tent on a small gravel lot conveniently, but also inconveniently, located near the bustling bathrooms.
+With our camping neighbours just a few feet away in their campsite plot, we kept our voices down.

 In the morning, I woke to wonder what all the noise was.
 After my confusion wore, I realized it was the sound of vehicles leaving the park and people walking by.
-I felt a little exposed knowing that the only thing between me, my pyjamas, and dozens of strangers was my thin nylon tent.
+I felt a little exposed knowing that the only thing between me in my pyjamas and the dozens of strangers was my thin nylon tent.

-Camping in the shared economy gives opportunity.
-After all, we share almost everything from our homes to our cars.
-Now, it’s time to share our backyards.
+We thought, “We share almost everything from our homes to our cars.
+Now, it’s time to share our backyards.”